-We hereby consent to the reference to this opinion letter in the Registration Statement/Prospectus, to the filing of this opinion letter as an exhibit to the Registration Statement/Prospectus and to the reference to our firm in the Registration Statement/Prospectus.
+We hereby consent to the reference to this opinion letter in the Registration Statement/Prospectus, to the filing of this opinion letter as an exhibit to the Registration Statement/Prospectus.
 In giving such consent, we do not thereby admit that we are in the category of persons whose consent in required under Section 7 of the Securities Act of 1933, as amended, or the rules and regulations of the Securities and Exchange Commission thereunder.